University of Maryland - MS, Family Studies

 In 2013, I built a home that could house my therapy office in the lower level.
 My hope is that this environment is welcoming and comfortable.

-Many people are curious about their therapists, but therapists are taught about the importance of professional boundaries and not revealing personal information.
+Many people are curious about their therapists, but therapists are taught about the importance of professional boundaries and are cautioned against revealing personal information.

 Here are some things I can share that I don't think will negatively affect boundaries and may even be helpful for you to know as we work together: